 While dude ranches were popular in Vegas in the 1930s, it didn’t take long for gaming to become one of the most important aspects of the city’s economy.
 In fact, the first themed hotel and casino opened in 1941, and was quickly followed by three more over the next seven years.

 Today, the city is known for its entertainment and gaming industries.

 It’s not rare to walk down the famed Las Vegas Strip and see countless shows from some of the most recognized names in the world of entertainment.
 Additionally, there are countless casinos all around town that cater to gamblers of all experience levels.

-While there are obviously multiple jobs within the entertainment and gaming industries, the sales industry is actually the most common employment field for residents, with food preparation, and office administration positions coming in second and third respectively.
+While there are obviously multiple jobs within the entertainment and gaming industries, the sales industry is actually the most common employment field for residents.
+This along with food preparation, and office administration positions coming in second and third respectively.

-Additionally, there are a number of tech startups that are establishing themselves here, operating out of co-working spaces which means you can connect with other entrepreneurs and network to help propel your startup forward.
+Additionally, there are a number of tech startups that are establishing themselves here.
+They are operating out of co-working spaces which means you can connect with other entrepreneurs and network to help propel your startup forward.

 Las Vegas Real Estate and Cost of living

 The median list price for a single-family home is $540,000, while the median list price for a condominium is $245,000, with the average number of days on the market at 86 for homes and 100 for condominiums.

 According to Altos Research, Las Vegas is in a strong sellers’ market as of December 2021.

 The average rent for an 892 square-foot apartment is $1,341 according to Rent Cafe.